Rolling containers and their application scenarios

 </scroll-view>

-Appoint CacheExtent Can optimize the scrolling experience and loading speed, but will increase memory footprint and affect the first screen speed, can be enabled on demand.
+SpecifyCacheExtentOptimizes the scrolling experience and loading speed, but increases memory footprint and affects first screen speed.
+It can be enabled on demand.

-The node starts rendering when it enters the viewport area and recycles resources when it leaves the viewport.
-The granularity of resource recovery is its direct child nodes. when ScrollView When there is only a single child node, in order to ensure its rendering, all the resources can not be recycled, and all the content needs to be fully laid out and drawn, which is poor performance, so it is necessary to spread out the child nodes.
+The node begins rendering when it enters the field of view and recycles resources when it leaves the field.
+The particle size of resource recovery is its direct sub-node.WhenScrollViewhas only a single subnode, all resources cannot be recycled to ensure its rendering, and all content needs to be fully layouted and mapped, which performs poorly, so the flattened subnode is required.

 <scroll-view type="list" scroll-y>